 By utilizing a sliding scale fee Medication Assistance Program for sliding fee rural community members and those eligible based on low income parameters, medication adherence is further improved.

 All these efforts are ways to increase hypertension medication compliance in order to improve high blood pressure control rates in the rural population.

 Roane County Family Health Care was one of 30 total healthcare practices nationwide to be named a 2014 Hypertension Control Champion by the U.S. Department of Health and Human Services as part of the Million Hearts Initiative for reaching blood pressure control in at least 70% of their patients.

 In 2015, RCFHC received the U.S. Department of Health and Human Services award for Quality Improvement.
 RCFHC was also one of 57 clinics in the nation to be recognized for their efforts in chronic disease management, preventative care, and prenatal care.
 For more information on recognition and awards received, visit their News section.

 RCFHC attempts to avoid the phrase “noncompliant patient.”
 In every patient population, there are patients with poor health literacy, lack of home support, or depression as a result of dealing with a chronic disease.
 These issues are certainly examples of barriers.
-RCFHC leverages the small, close-knit community dynamics which sometimes help engage children or grandchildren to encourage patients to take care of themselves to the best of their ability.
+RCFHC leverages the small, close-knit community dynamics which sometimes helps to engage children or grandchildren to encourage patients to take care of themselves to the best of their ability.
 The art of medicine takes teamwork and the center of the team must be the patient.